Unicity/Chimera/classes/Unicity/VLD/README.md

 ## About

-The VLD programming language is a simple intuitive scripting language that can be used to quickly write validation tests.
-It is an interpretive language and has the power of calling PHP directly to perfom more complex validations when necessary.
+The VLD programming language is a simple validation scripting language scripting language that can be used to quickly write validation scripts.
+It is an interpretive language and has the power of calling PHP modules directly to handle more complex validations when necessary.

-A core function of VLD is derived from behavior tree design in game programming.
-Many of the controls in this language resemble a number of common task nodes (e.g. the parallel node, the sequence node, and the selector node).
-The handling of feedback is also handled in a similar way to the way behavior trees return success/failed messages.
+VLD has adopted some of its core functionality from behavior tree design in game programming.
+Many of the controls in this language resemble a number of the common task nodes (e.g. the parallel node, the sequence node, and the selector node) from in behavior tree design.
+Program feedback is managed by checking for the number of violations encountered to determine whether a task (which are called statements in VLD)was successfully or failed.

 ## File

 A VLD file is a simple text file and uses the file extension `.vld`.

+## Parsing

+Files are currently executed via a class called `\Unicity\MappingService\Data\Validator`.
+At the moment, we provide input for processing via MappingService (but we could load the entity just as easily another way).

 ## Syntax